GenericMappingTools/2021-unavco-course/geodesy/README.md

 ### Bonus challenge

 Figure out what's inside the final map and complete the rest of the plot.
+For the two methods of plotting deformation vectors, what are their differences? (run ***gmt grdinfo*** on the sampled grids)